soonhankwon/soonhankwon/README.md

 <div align=center>

 # SoonhanKwon
-Hello, I'm a **backend engineer and majoring in computer science**.
+Hello, I’m a backend engineer and majoring in computer science.
 Welcome to my space!

-I'm mainly programming using Spring & Java.
+I’m mainly programming using Spring & Java.

+I used to work at Coupang and am currently working at a travel platform startup.

-I love dogs🐕, skateboarding🛹 and hiphop🎧.
+I love dogs🐕, skateboarding🛹, and hip-hop🎧.

 ### 📝 Tech Blog
 <a href="https://velog.io/@soonable/">